JP1128/CS-Concept-Demonstration/README.md

 5. Open the file on Eclipse
 6. Read through the comments and run the program
 7. Experiment with the program!

+## Request
+If you are confused about a concept/technique that is not listed, you are welcome to contact me.
+If I have time, I will try my best to create a code for a guide.

 ## Honor Code
 <details>